MyPilgrimage/MyPilgrimage.github.io/_posts/2025-01-15-my-first-post.md

 This way it feels like something that's actually in motion and I can easily explain to people what my idea/plan is.
-Also I hope this will make me more proactive in actually going, because the doubt and fear I feel, is still very strong.
+Also I hope this will make me more proactive in actually going, because the doubt and fear I feel is still very strong.
 I do hope I don't come across as an over-privileged whining whiteboy, but that's not for me to decide.